Hi, I’m Tom.

 What happened, and how did I become someone who, gasp, promotes the use of marijuana?

 I was a journalist.
-I graduated from Michigan State in the 1980s and happily chased stories as a reporter and editor in Southern California.
+I graduated from Michigan State. moved out west and happily chased stories as a reporter and editor in Southern California.
 As computers began changing everything, I shifted into marketing, as a copywriter in educational software, executive coaching and banking.
 I often had freelance gigs along the way, and one was with a company selling CBD oil (this was in 2012, before CBD became the new pumpkin spice).
 When I learned that CBD was saving young children from the horrible seizure disorder known as Dravet’s Syndrome, it was an ‘aha!’ moment.

-Then it quickly became a ‘what the fuck?’ moment.
+Then it quickly became a ‘what the fu*k?’ moment.

 ‘Aha’ because I’m human and there’s nothing worse than seeing a young child suffer.
 Being able to reverse that by giving parents and young children a non-toxic medicine that actually works and saves lives — hurray!